vonerikbarren/Portfolio--V3/markdown/Notes.md

 ## Section 2 - Post Section 1 - additional features

-[] - Building the effect that allows me to transition
+[] - Building the effect that allows me to transition [] - Figure out any regular bugs I might run into